 Will I get to choose the child?

-We ensure that any match been a child and adoptive parents is a good match.
+Your social worker is responsible for seeking a potential child for you, initially from across the North East and North West of England.
 You will be involved in the process throughout and together, we will work towards finding the right match for the child and for you and your family.

 Is there any contact with the child’s birth family after the adoption?